sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - You can audit your TRE organisation against relevant requirements and standards
+* - You must audit your TRE organisation against relevant requirements and standards
   - If you are publicly accredited against a standard, for instance ISO27001, DSPT, CE+ etc., you must have processes in place to ensure you remain compliant.
   - Mandatory
-* - You report on and share outcomes of each audit of your TRE organisation with the required bodies.
+* - You must report on and share outcomes of each audit of your TRE organisation with the required bodies.
   - This may include regulatory bodies or the organisations that manage accreditations you have
   - Mandatory
 ```